ChicagoDave/ifpress/system-design.md

 ### Base Content Types from FyreVM Core

- - walk-through - (JSON) list of commands to traverse to build content model from uploaded story
  - main - main text emitted from story progress
  - prompt - prompt or textual prefix to command line (optional)
  - location-name - name of current story location